WELCOME TO THE TABLE

 The Table Toolkit, like any other toolkit, has somethings you will use and others you won’t; take what works for you and leave the rest.
-Browse our Tools for Hosts, Guests or School/Youth or download and share our one-page Fact Sheet.
+Browse our Tools for Hosts, Guests, Families or School/Youth or download and share our one-page Fact Sheet.

 An expanded ATTC TOOLKIT is available for registered Hosts and Guests that includes conversation guides, trainings, templates (posters, invitations, placemats for notes and much more) as well as additional planning tips.

 Jeffco Libraries has provided a great reading list for people planning their Tables: ATTC Reading Resource List by Jeffco Libraries